YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 readYCBDimensions(cb)
 ~~~~~~~~~~~~~~~~~~~~~

 ..
+Question:

-Question: need description, spec, and example of ``cb`` and return value.
+..
+1. Need description, spec, and example of ``cb`` and return value.

 Returns all the defined dimensions.